-3.2 Consistency between CCI Snow and SM products

-Lead partner: Météo-France Author: Jean-Christophe Calvet

-The aim of this research is to assess the consistency between CCI Snow and SM products.
-It will address the following scientific questions:

-- 1. How can land ECVs' consistency can be verified? - 2.
+3.2 Consistency between CCI Snow and SM products Lead partner: Météo-France Author: Jean-Christophe Calvet Aim The aim of this research is to assess the consistency between CCI Snow and SM products.
+It will address the following scientific questions: - 1.
+How can land ECVs' consistency can be verified? - 2.
 Are land ECVs represented well in climate and land surface models? - 3.
 Can EO data improve land reanalyses? - 4.
 Can EO data improve representation of extreme events (e.g. droughts)?

-The CCI SWE (Snow Water Equivalent) V1.1 product was assimilated in the ISBA land surface model using the LDAS-Monde tool; coupled with the CTRIP river discharge model.
+Summary of Work The CCI SWE (Snow Water Equivalent) V1.1 product was assimilated in the ISBA land surface model using the LDAS-Monde tool, coupled with the CTRIP river discharge model.
 The experiment was conducted over Europe over the 2008-2018 time period.
 It was shown that the assimilation efficiently reduced the difference between SWE simulations and observations.
 Assimilating the CCI SWE improved the consistency between the simulated snow cover fraction (SCF) and the independent NOAA IMS SCF product.
 On the other hand, assimilating SWE had very little impact on the comparison between the simulated surface soil moisture (SM) and CCI SM.
 A hydrovalidation experiment was performed.
 It was based on the capability of LDAS-Monde to simulate river discharge.
 The comparison between simulated river discharge and in situ observations of river discharge showed that the assimilation of SWE tended to improve the simulations.
 The improvement was particularly large over the stations located in the Elbe river basin.

-A more detailed report on the work carried out for this sub-work package will be included in the final version 3 of this document.

-None so far, but the interest in the results leading to a journal or conference publication will be described in the next version of this report.
+Publications None so far.

-The snow-permafrost cross-cutting evaluation was presented at the May 2021 CSWG session and at the May 2021 Snow-CCI user workshop.

-Figure 3.2.1 shows that assimilating SWE has virtually no impact on the comparison between openloop or analysed surface soil moisture with the SM-CCI product.
+Interactions with the ECVs used in this experiment The snow-permafrost cross-cutting evaluation was presented at the May 2021 CSWG session and at the May 2021 Snow-CCI user workshop.
+Consistency between data products Figure 3.2.1 shows that assimilating SWE has virtually no impact on the comparison between open-loop or analysed surface soil moisture with the SM-CCI product.
 However, a slight improvement can be observed over Scandinavia (NW region).
+Figures 3.2.2 and 3.2.3 show that assimilating SWE has a positive impact on the simulated river discharge.
+The impact is particularly large over the Elbe river basin.
+Reference: D3.1 Quality Assessment Report Submission date: 22 Sept 2022 Version: 3.3